erdogant/d3graph/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/erdoganta/d3graph/blob/master/LICENSE)

 d3graph is a python package that simplifies the task of creating **interactive** and **stand-alone** networks in **d3 javascript** using **python**.
-For this package I was inspired by various examples shown on the internet, such as www.alanzucconi.com/2015/11/01/interactive-graphs-in-the-browser/ or https://andrewmellor.co.uk/blog/articles/2014/12/14/d3-networks/ or http://bl.ocks.org/d3noob/5141278.
+For this package I was inspired by various examples shown on the internet.
 But all of these examples are purely based on javascript without any easy python package to generate the networks.
 Therefore I decided to create a package that automatically creates d3js javascript and html code based on a input adjacency matrix in python!
 Huray!

 <p align="center">
   <img src="https://github.com/erdoganta/d3graph/blob/master/docs/titanic_example/d3graph.png" width="600" />